neos/neos-development-collection/Neos.Neos/Documentation/References/PropertyEditorReference.rst

 Options Reference:

 ``min`` (integer)
 	The lowest value in the range of permitted values.
-This value must be less than or equal to the value of the max attribute
+This value must be less than or equal to the value of the max attribute.

 ``max`` (integer)
 	The greatest value in the range of permitted values.
 This value must be greater than or equal to the value of the min attribute.